hkujy/NDPwithBSUE/Data&ResultsFiles.md

 # Readme
-1. Instruction for the data the results files
+1. Instruction for the data files
 2. If the name of the parameter is self-explanatory, it will not be further explained
 ## Input Folder
 1. DesignPara.csv
 - MaxTimeHorizon: 1 stands for minute